 For these last four instances, $G_1$ is always $M$, $G_2$--$G_4$ are equal or conjugate to one of $K,K',J,J'$, as listed in Table~\ref{table:subgroups}.
-Thus $G_2$--$G_4$ are all semidirect products $\z_p^m\rtimes \z_{q-1}$, and the structures of $G_3$ and $G_4$ are different from all previous instances.
-The conjugators $E,Q,W$ and the elements of new subgroups are as follows.
+Thus $G_2$--$G_4$ are all semidirect products $\z_p^m\rtimes \z_{q-1}$ and the structures of $G_3$ and $G_4$ are different from all previous instances.
+The conjugators $E,Q,W$ and the elements of new subgroups are listed as follows.

-As mentioned before, Instances 12--15 do not violate Ingleton when $p=3$.
-In this case, we have $2=-1$, so $E=Q$ and $M\leq J^E$.
+As mentioned in Table~\ref{table:conditionspq}, Instances 12--15 do not violate Ingleton when $p=3$.
+The reasons are as follows.
+If $p=3$, then $2=-1$, so $E=Q$ and $M\leq J^E$.
 Thus in Instance~12 we have $G_3=G_4$ and $G_1\leq G_3$, while in Instances~13 and 14 we have $G_3=G_4$ and $G_1\leq G_2$ respectively.
 So these three instances satisfy Conditions~\ref{condition:distinct} and/or \ref{condition:subgroup}.
 Instance~15, however, satisfies Condition~\ref{condition:g1g2} in this case (see Section~\ref{subsec:app_15p3} in Appendices).

-Besides $p\neq3$, we also need $p\neq2$ to make Instances~13 and 15 distinct violations: otherwise they collapse to Instances~12 and 14 respectively.
+Besides, we also need $p\neq2$ to make Instances~13 and 15 distinct: otherwise they collapse to Instances~12 and 14 respectively.
 Thus in the rest of this section, we always assume $p\neq3$, while for Instances~13 and 15 we assume $p>3$.
 From Table~\ref{table:order}, Instances 12 and 14 violate Ingleton when $q\geq 5$ (and of course, $p\neq3$), while if $p\neq2$, Instances 13 and 15 only violate Ingleton when in addition $\fq$ is even.
 Please refer to Section~\ref{subsec:app_1215int} in Appendices for the intersection calculations.